 Key Differences

-- Connectors & Latches: HDMI cables typically have 19 pins and often lack a locking latch.
-DisplayPort cables have 20 pins and a small latch clip to secure the connection.
-In practice, HDMI is easier to plug in, while the DisplayPort latch ensures the cable stays in place.
+HDMI cables usually have 19 pins and often lack a locking latch, making them easier to plug in.
+DisplayPort cables have 20 pins and include a small latch clip to secure the connection.
+In practice, HDMI is simpler to connect, while the DisplayPort latch keeps the cable firmly in place.

-- Refresh Rate & Gaming: Due to its higher bandwidth, DisplayPort often enables smoother high-refresh gameplay.
-For instance, HDMI 2.0 could only do 4K@60Hz, while DisplayPort 1.3 did 4K@120Hz.
+Due to its higher bandwidth, DisplayPort often enables smoother high-refresh gameplay.
+For instance, HDMI 2.0 only supported 4K@60Hz, whereas DisplayPort 1.3 supported 4K@120Hz.
 Both HDMI (with the newer 2.1 standard) and DisplayPort support Variable Refresh Rate (VRR) technologies, such as FreeSync and G-Sync.
 (Originally, NVIDIA’s G-Sync required DisplayPort, but HDMI 2.1 also adds full VRR support.)

-- Audio Features: HDMI includes an Audio Return Channel (ARC/eARC) for sending audio from your TV back to a receiver, which DisplayPort lacks.
-This makes HDMI handy in home theaters for simplifying audio cabling.
+HDMI supports an Audio Return Channel (ARC/eARC) for sending audio from your TV back to a receiver, whereas DisplayPort lacks this capability.
+This makes HDMI handy in home theatres for simplifying audio cabling.

-- Cable Length: HDMI cables typically maintain signal over longer runs (up to ~100 ft for 1080p, ~30 ft for 4K).
-DisplayPort wires usually have a maximum length of around 10 feet for high-resolution signals.
+HDMI cables typically maintain signal over longer runs (up to ~100 ft for 1080p, ~30 ft for 4K).
+DisplayPort cables typically have a maximum length of about 10 feet for high-resolution signals.
 In practice, long-run video (like projectors) often favors HDMI.

 Comparison Table